pulp-platform/mempool/README.md

 ### Build Applications

 The `software/apps` folder contains example applications that work on MemPool.
-MemPool also contains some Halide example applications in the `software/halide` folder.
+MemPool also contains some Halide example applications in the `software/halide` folder and OpenMP applications in the `software/omp` folder.
 Run the following command to build an application.
 E.g., `hello_world`:

 ```bash
 # Bare-metal applications